cobaltway/git-remote-update/README.md

 ## Intended use case

-You own a server, which host a process (a web service, a bot, etc).
+You own a server, which hosts a process (a web service, a bot, etc).

 You want to update the code on your server by using github (or any other remote git repo).
-Each time you push a change on the dedicated github repo from your personnal computer, you want the server to update its code.
+Each time you push a change on the dedicated github repo from your personal computer, you want the server to update its code.

 Do the following:
 - Create a repo on github and put your code in (including git-remote-update handlers)